 Mani DR, et al. PANOPLY: a cloud-based platform for automated and reproducible proteogenomic data analysis.
 Nat Methods.
 1–3 (2021).

 Gillette MA, Mani DR, Carr SA.
 Proteogenomic characterization reveals therapeutic vulnerabilities in lung adenocarcinoma.
 Cell 182, 200-225.e35 (2020).

 Krug K, Mani DR. A curated resource for phosphosite-specific signature analysis.
 Molecular & Cellular Proteomics.
 18, 576–593 (2019).

 Mertins P, Mani DR, Ruggles KV, et al. Proteogenomics connects somatic mutations to signalling in breast cancer.
 Nature 2016;534(7605):55–62.

-For over a decade, he has been applying pattern recognition, machine learning, signal processing, and statistical algorithms to the analysis of large-scale data generated from a wide range of bio-assays including mass spectrometry based proteomics, next-generation sequencing and gene expression profiling.
-His recent research has focused on the design and implementation of innovative algorithms to enable proteogenomic data analysis, pattern-based discovery of proteomic biomarker candidates, evaluation of data quality, assessment of variability and reproducibility in mass spectrometry based assays, and data visualization.
+DR Mani is director of computational proteomics in the Proteomics Platform at the Broad Institute of MIT and Harvard.
+For two decades, he has been applying computational pattern recognition, machine learning, signal processing, and statistical data analysis to the analysis of omics data generated from a wide range of bio-assays, including mass spectrometry-based proteomics and gene expression profiling.
+His research has focused on the design and implementation of innovative algorithms to enable proteogenomic analysis, immunopeptidomics, pattern-based discovery of proteomic biomarker candidates, evaluation of data quality, assessment of variability and reproducibility in mass spectrometry-based assays, and data visualization.

 Mani joined the Broad Institute in 2001 after having worked in industry as a big data and data mining research scientist.
 He has a Ph.D. in computer science from the University of Pennsylvania and a M.S. in biostatistics from the Harvard School of Public Health.